Bath & Laundry

 Some are made with harmful chemicals, which can be detrimental to the environment.
 If you’re eco-conscious, look for products made from sustainable or organic materials such as bamboo.

-You can also opt for ones with Oeko-Tex Made In Green certification.
+You can also opt for ones with OEKO-TEX Made In Green Certification.
 This means they’re ethically produced in environmentally friendly facilities.

 Certifications

-To make sure the bath products you choose are safe, check the labels for certifications like the Oeko-Tex® Standard 100.
+To make sure the bath products you choose are safe, check the labels for certifications like the OEKO-TEX® Standard 100.
 This certification guarantees the fabrics have been tested and meets safety standards, giving you peace of mind knowing they’re free from harmful chemicals.

 How To Choose Bath Towels: 4 Must-Know Tips

-Think About The Material, Weight, & Size
+Think About the Material, Weight, & Size

 Buy towels that suit your needs and preferences by focusing on material, weight, and size.
 The material should be in your preferred texture, the weight should feel comfortable, and the size should be big enough to dry you off well.